Sicness/levitan/README.md

 Responding to commands depends on plugins.
 We have some examples here, which we are using in our team.
 Most of plugins are intended to run in chat rooms, not individual chats (like EnvPlugin), so one Levitan instance can manage different teams.

 The other part is responding to data, coming from socket listener.
-It's called NC Feature and described below.
+It's called Socket Feature and described below.

 We recommend creating a separate account for Levitan and running it separartely.
 For instance, you can create Docker image with X11 on remote serever and run it from there.

 Levitan itself and its plugins are configured via `levitan.conf` file formatted as JSON.
 [Here](https://github.com/Sicness/levitan/wiki/Configuration) you can find more information on configuring Levitan or you can just check `levitan.conf.example`.

-###NC Feature
+###Socket Feature

 Levitan features are mainly described by used plugins.
 However, one built-in option is available disregarding its addons.